p2pu/InventFest/Art & Design Tent/A&D Module-01-Welcome + Invent.markdown

 # Design Constraints
 1. Think about how you envision life in the year 3000.
 What about our interaction with technology makes you uncomfortable?
 2. Create a design or installation that comments upon life in the future, as you envision it.
-3. Your piece must literally engage the viewer-through touch, though text message or picture message.
+3. Your piece must literally engage the viewer-use the touch sensor, the cloudBit, temperature sensor or sound to interact with a human.

 # Inspiration, Examples and Support